 Whilst at Witherslack Hall School he suffered physical abuse in the form of regular beatings from members of staff at the school.
 On one occasion, he was assaulted in a manner that resulted in him requiring hospital treatment.
 Our client had suffered a laceration to his head requiring stitches.

-We prepared the application and submitted this to the Criminal Injuries Compensation Authority, the government organisation that awards compensation to blameless victims of violent crime.
+We prepared the compensation application and submitted this to the Criminal Injuries Compensation Authority, the government organisation that awards compensation to blameless victims of violent crime.

 The CICA commenced their investigations into the abuse suffered by our client during his time at Witherslack Hall School.
 This involved contacting the Police for further information regarding the allegations.
 We also submitted photographs of the scarring to our client’s head resulting from the incident at the school where he required hospital treatment.

 “This was a vulnerable young man who instead of receiving structure and support when placed at Witherslack Hall School, instead suffered physical violence from staff.
 This left him with scarring that is still visible decades later.
-I am pleased we have been able to have help achieve a successful outcome for him in this case and hope it will go some way to giving him a sense of justice and closure for what he suffered”.
+I am pleased we have been able to help achieve a successful outcome for him in this case and hope it will go some way to giving him a sense of justice and closure for what he suffered”.

 For specialist legal advice on abuse claims against schools please call our confidential helpline on 0808 139 1597.
 Alternatively you can email us at email@example.com